 - Either the candidate is medically advisable for the explicit job or not?

 - Either the candidate has health issues or physical attitudes probably to intervene with work efficiency or future attendance?

 - Either the candidate endures bad health which must be improved before he can work competently?

 - Either the candidate’s body measurements are alike with the job requirements or not?

 Step 8 – Reference Checks

 Checking references and inspecting history is most popular in the selection process.
 It is cost-effective, less time-exhausting, and demands least efforts.
-Views of prior employers, administrative head are often used in obtaining a clear picture of an applicant’s ability in a specific job.
+Views of prior employers and administrative heads are often used to obtain a clear picture of an applicant’s ability in a specific job.
 For checking references, companies can look for letters of references or at times telephonic references or by way of e-mails or periodically personal visits.

 Step 9 – Hiring Decision

 Once an applicant has succeeded in the previous steps successfully step by step, now the integral decision is of ultimately selecting the applicants.
 The final decision has to be made from various numbers of applicants who cleared the tests, interviews and reference checks and then, the job offer is given by way of appointment letter to those applicants who have cleared all the previous hurdles.